ulosino/.github/CONTRIBUTING.md

-# Contribute to the ULOSINO project
+# Contribute to ULOSINO

 Firstly, a big thanks to you for setting aside your time to contribute!
 Your contributions will be warmly welcomed.

 With ULOSINO, getting an open source OS onto the global stage is very easy.
 To contribute, you will need a GitHub account.
 Read on for comprehensive details on how to contribute to both Database Content and the Source Code.

-Remember that all contributions are bound by the Contribution Code of Conduct, available at CODE_OF_CONDUCT.md.
+Remember that all contributions are bound by the [Code of Conduct](https://github.com/ulosino/.github/blob/main/CODE_OF_CONDUCT.md).
+This applies to ULOSINO, ULOSINO Guides, and ULOSINO Matches.

+## Issues and bugs

+We recommend using GitHub issues to report bugs and discuss features.

+> **Tip:** Before creating an issue, be sure to search and check if it already exists.
+If there is already an issue, give it a like!

+If you do need to create your own issue to report a bug, be sure to include the following:

+- Your environment (operating system, system details)
+- Steps to reproduce
+- Message(s) or error(s) you get in the console, if you do.
+Include a screenshot or full copy of this output.

+For all issues, remember to use labels and try to be as descriptive as possible (even information you might dismiss).
+Most of our issues are similar across all our repositories.

+---

+## Making a contribution

-## Editing a single file
+### Editing a single file

-Often you'll want to update a single operating system page.
+Often you'll want to edit a single OS page or Guide.
 Luckily this is easy - you don't even have to leave GitHub!

-First, go into the OS file store, available in `/public/content/browse/`.
+First, go into the OS file store (available at `/public/content/browse/`), or the Guides store (which is at `/public/content/guides`).
 Then find the file you want and open it.

 When you open a file, it'll show something like this: